Hifumi-Sec/rockbell/README.md

-# rockbell
+# Rockbell
-Multithreaded HTTP server built in Rust
+Multithreaded HTTP server built in Rust - WIP

 Rockbell is a barebones HTTP (GET) server that renders HTML, CSS, and JS files.